 Preliminary Structure Plan

-On 5 March 2019, a briefing and workshop session was held with a wide range of local community groups and organisations in the lead up to broader community consultation on the Preliminary Structure Plan.
+In 2019, a briefing and workshop session was held with a wide range of local community groups and organisations in the lead up to broader community consultation on the Preliminary Structure Plan.

 Community drop-in sessions were also held in 2019 to provide locals with the opportunity to review and provide feedback on the Draft Structure Plan, as well as engage directly with Renewal SA and planning consultants Fyfe.

 The community was also invited to view the draft plan and share their thoughts online.

 The Draft Structure Plan was built on earlier engagement on the preliminary plan, providing direction for the future land use of approximately 80 hectares to accommodate projected population growth.

 The final report summarised the community feedback received through the Aldinga structure planning process.

 These plans can all be viewed in the Resources section below.